Delayed Cancer Diagnosis Lawyer

+Cancer is misdiagnosed about 28 percent of the time, according to an article in the BMJ Quality and Safety journal, reports Boston magazine.
 Lung, breast and colorectal cancers are the ones most likely to be misdiagnosed, reports Fox News.
 They account for about 10 percent of physician-reported errors in a study published in the Journal of the American Medical Association.
 The most common reason for the delay given by doctors was their failure to have a tissue biopsy performed after an abnormal test result.

 A delayed diagnosis of cancer can be caused by primary care physicians.
-They fail to recognize cancer symptoms, insufficiently investigate the patient’s situation, or delay referral to a specialist.
+They may fail to recognize cancer symptoms, insufficiently investigate the patient’s situation, or delay referral to a specialist.
 Primary care is the first point of contact for patients, and delays in cancer diagnosis are an ongoing problem, according to one medical journal article.

 A Delayed Cancer Diagnosis Lawyer Can Help You with Your Medical Malpractice Case

-Any number of actions, or lack of action, could be a breach of the standard of care.
+Medical malpractice is a type of negligence.
+Your healthcare provider needs to live up to the standard of care, and any number of actions, or lack of action, could be a breach of the standard of care.
 Examples of cancer misdiagnosis include:

 - Most patients seen by a physician may have simple, treatable conditions and the doctor may presume that’s the case of someone with signs of cancer.